wbond/oscrypto/docs/asymmetric.md

 >         A unicode string - used for "ec" keys.
 Valid values include "secp256r1",
 >         "secp384r1" and "secp521r1".
 >
+>     :raises:
+>         ValueError - when any of the parameters contain an invalid value
+>         TypeError - when any of the parameters are of the wrong type
+>         OSError - when an error is returned by the OS crypto library
+>
 >     :return:
 >         A 2-element tuple of (PublicKey, PrivateKey).
 The contents of each key
 >         may be saved by calling .asn1.dump().